Patrick Flanery: Novels

 Flanery's third novel, I Am No One, was released in 2016.
 This book is about a university professor who returns to New York after teaching at Oxford.
 Various disconcerting events convince him he is under surveillance and his privacy is being invaded by unknown people.
+It is written in the first person, which A.S.
+Byatt called "a big risk".